-Where loan commitments, financial guarantees and other commitments are measured at fair value in accordance with IFRS 9, institutions shall report in template 9.1.1 the nominal amount and accumulated negative changes in fair value due to credit risk of those financial guarantees and commitments in dedicated column.
-‘Accumulated negative changes in fair value due to credit risk’ shall be reported applying the criteria of paragraph 69of this Part.
+Where loan commitments, financial guarantees and other commitments are measured at fair value in accordance with IFRS 9, institutions shall report in template 9.1.1 the nominal amountof those financial guarantees and commitments in dedicated column.

-The nominal amount and provisions of other commitments or guarantees that are within the scope of IAS 37 or IFRS 4 shall be reported in dedicated columns.
+The nominal amount and provisions of other commitments or guarantees that are within the scope of IAS 37 or IFRS 17shall be reported in dedicated columns.

 Institutions under national GAAP based on BAD shall report in template 9.1 the nominal amount of commitments and financial guarantees referred to in paragraphs 102 and 103, as well as the amount of provisions required to be held against those off-balance sheet exposures.

 ‘Loan commitments’ shall be firm commitments to provide credit under pre-specified terms and conditions, except those that are derivatives because they can be settled net in cash or by delivering or issuing another financial instrument.
-The following items of Annex I (shall be classified as ‘Loan commitments’:
+The following items of Annex I to CRR and Article 111(4) CRR (provided that they fulfil the aforementioned criteria) shall be classified as ‘Loan commitments’:

 ‘Forward deposits’;

-‘Undrawn credit facilities’, which comprise agreements to ‘lend’ or provide ‘acceptance facilities’ under pre-specified terms and conditions.
+‘Undrawn amount of commitments , which comprise agreements to ‘lend’ or provide ‘acceptance facilities’ under pre-specified terms and conditions;

+Contractual arrangements offered by an institution, but not yet accepted by the client, that would become commitments to provide credit under pre-specified terms and conditions if accepted by the client.

 ‘Financial guarantees’ shall be contracts that require the issuer to make specified payments to reimburse the holder of a loss it incurs, because a specified debtor fails to make payment where due in accordance with the original or modified terms of a debt instrument, including guarantees provided for other financial guarantees.
-Under IFRS, those contracts shall meet the definition of financial guarantee contracts in IFRS 9.2.1(e) and IFRS 4.A.
+Under IFRS, those contracts shall meet the definition of financial guarantee contracts in IFRS 9.2.1(e) and IFRS 17.A.
 The following items of Annex I to CRR shall be classified as ‘financial guarantees’:

-‘Guarantees having the character of credit substitute’;
+‘General guarantee of indebtedness, including standby letters of credit serving as financial guarantees for loans and securities;

 ‘Credit derivatives’ that meet the definition of financial guarantee;

-‘Irrevocable standby letters of credit having the character of credit substitutes’.
+‘’;

+Any other direct credit substitutes.

-‘Other commitments’ shall include the following items of Annex I to CRR:
+‘Other commitments’ shall include the following items of Annex I to CRR and Article 111(4) CRR when they do not meet the definition of ‘loan commitments’ specified under the above paragraph 113 of this Part :

-‘Unpaid portion of partly-paid shares and securities’;
+‘Unpaid portion of partlypaid shares and securities’;

-‘Documentary credits issued or confirmed’;

-‘Trade finance off-balance sheet items’;

-‘Documentary credits in which underlying shipment acts as collateral and other self-liquidating transactions’;
+‘Performance bonds, bid bonds, warranties and standby letters of credit related to particular transactions and similar transaction-related contingent items;

+;

+‘short-term, self-liquidating trade letters of credit arising from the movement of goods, in particular documentary credits collateralised by the underlying shipment, in case of an issuing institution or a confirming institution’;

-‘Warranties and indemnities’ (including tender and performance bonds) and ‘guarantees not having the character of credit substitutes’;
+‘Warranties and indemnities’ (including tender and performance bonds), associated advance payment and retention guarantees and ‘guarantees not having the character of credit substitutes’;

-‘Shipping guarantees, customs and tax bonds’;
+‘Irrevocable standby letters of credit not having the character of credit substitutes ’;

-‘Note issuance facilities’ (NIFs) and ‘Revolving underwritings facilities’ (RUFs);
+‘Note issuance facilities’ (NIFs) and ‘Revolving underwritings facilities’ (RUFs) regardless of the maturity of the underlying facility;

-‘Undrawn commitments credit facilities’ which comprise agreements to ‘lend’ or provide ‘acceptance facilities’ where the terms and conditions are not pre-specified;
+‘Undrawn amount of commitments which comprise agreements to ‘lend’ or provide ‘acceptance facilities’ where the terms and conditions are not pre-specified;

-‘Undrawn credit facilities’ which comprise agreements to ‘purchase securities’ or ‘provide guarantees’;
+‘Undrawn amount of unconditionally cancellable commitments;

 ‘Undrawn credit facilities for tender and performance guarantees’;

-‘Other off-balance sheet items’ in Annex I to CRR.
+‘Other off-balance sheet items’ in Annex I to CRR;

+Contractual arrangement offered by an institution, but not yet accepted by the client, that would become commitments if accepted by the client.

 Under IFRS, the following items are recognised in the balance sheet and, consequently, shall not be reported as off-balance sheet exposures: